We are excited to partner with Sport New Zealand to distribute $366,000 to the Whanganui, Rangitīkei and Ruapehu regions.

 - The full fund is designed to help organisations deliver larger scale projects.

-- Applications over $40,000 will be required to make a short 10 minutes presentation to the panel.
+- Applications over $40,000 will be required to make a short ten minutes presentation to the panel.

-- The deciding committee will meet on the 10th of each month to assess applications received.
+- The panel will meet on the 10th of each month to assess applications received.

 Funding distribution across tamariki and rangatahi

 We are committed to ensuring there is an equitable distribution of funds in the Whanganui region to allow tamariki and rangatahi access play, active recreation and sport opportunities.
 We aim to achieve the following levels of distribution across applications approved:

 Resources that may help with your project planning: